 About a year ago I wrote a scathing comment about Ars Technica’s too-slow guide to self-hosted email.
 I wanted it now-now-now and not over the course of four weeks.
 Well, I guess it’s time to eat humble pie because my setup didn’t survive transfer to the new machine.
 Seeing as I hadn’t acquired any deep understanding of the setup apart from a purely abstract grasp of email fundamentals I didn’t have any way to fix it.

 useradd with your own home directory and so forth, receive on the shell.
-You log in to your shell and a line anounces that you have mail.
+You log in to your shell and a line announces that you have mail.
 This is what is known as a local account, i.e. an email account that corresponds to an account on the wider system.
 At it’s most basic you can read mail by using

-Is this what you want?
-In all probability not.
-But it’s what we’re going to do because it’s very easy to setup and it will allow us to quickly see that Postfix works.
-We send mail to real users, Postfix accepts it.
-We send it garbled nonsense, it objects.
-We send mail to non-existant users, it objects.
-We ask it to pass on excellent offers of penis enlargement to other domains, it tells me no.
+Is this what I want?
+No. But it’s what I am going to do because it’s very easy to setup and it will allow me to quickly see that Postfix works.
+I send mail to real users, Postfix accepts it.
+I send it garbled nonsense, it objects.
+I send mail to non-existant users, it objects.
+I ask it to pass on excellent offers of penis enlargement to other domains, it tells me no.

 A note on ‘local’ vs. ‘virtual’

-Getting to know a local setup will also help you avoid using local mail settings, once we start on virtual accounts.
+Getting to know a local setup will also help me avoid using local mail settings, once I start on virtual accounts.
 Virtual is the opposite of local: It means that email accounts do not correspond to local system accounts.
 When email was something you only used at work to communicate with colleagues, all of whom were logged into a shell the entire working day, a local system made perfect sense.
 Today, not so much.

 ‘Local’ is easily misunderstood to mean, well, local, only using local appellations such as localhost, internal IP addresses or system nicknames like MikesLaptop.
 As opposed to referencing internet domain names and DNS.
 This is not so.
 You can have a Postfix local setup that references the mail server by it’s internet address – as long as the email accounts correspond to a system account.
 With such a setup, mail to firstname.lastname@example.org should, all other things being equal, go to the user